SawneyX/Unity-TrafficSystem-DOTS/Assets/Scripts/Readme.md

 ### 🔧 Features
 - 🚘 ECS-driven vehicle spawning and movement
 - 🛣️ Grid-based street layout system
+- 🔄 Pathfinding - Grid based A* - is performed dynamically for cars when needed
 - 📊 Data-oriented logic for high performance
 - 🎮 Modular and extensible gameplay architecture
 - 🧪 Built as a technical showcase for performance simulation and gameplay logic